Stephen Lawrence murder: Friend 'could have identified sixth suspect'

 - Published

-Stephen Lawrence's best friend has said he could have identified a sixth suspect in his friend's murder if he had been given the opportunity.
+Stephen Lawrence's friend has said he could have identified a sixth suspect in his friend's murder if he had been given the opportunity.

 Speaking to the Sunday Mirror, Duwayne Brooks said he would have picked out Matthew White, who died in 2021, in a line-up.

-White was named as the sixth suspect on Monday, following a BBC investigation.
+On Monday, White was named as the sixth suspect in the racist killing 30 years ago, following a BBC investigation.

-Mr Brooks accused police of sabotaging the investigation into the racist killing of Stephen 30 years ago.

 The failure of the first police investigation prompted a landmark public inquiry which concluded the Met was institutionally racist.